-It is this sense of preservation that formed the premise of the establishment of the IAC, and over the past decade, the organization has been relentless in its efforts to promote the rich and diverse traditions and culture that reached these shores one hundred and seventy-four years ago.
+It is this sense of preservation that formed the premise of the establishment of the IAC, and over the past decade, the organization has been relentless in its efforts to promote the rich and diverse traditions and culture that reached these shores one hundred and seventy-eight years ago.
 These efforts engendered a renewed enthusiasm in advancing the much needed cultural awareness and pride.
-This provided an impetus and immensely complemented the efforts of others.
+This provided an impetus, and immensely complemented the efforts of others.

 The IAC, with much success, used music, drama and other related activities to foster awareness of the Indian culture and reinstilled the sense of pride which today is being worn as a badge of honour.
 Today, the annual melas held in all three counties to celebrate and commemorate Indian arrival have become much anticipated events as is the case of the theatrical presentations staged in the city.